Observing, Modeling, and Parametrizing Oceanic Mixed Layer Transport Processes

 Challenges in Measurement

-The high spatiotemporal variability of SMCs and the complex physics that determine their interactions with other ML phenomena, like surface gravity waves and near-inertial waves, render in situ measurements of these processes extremely difficult to obtain.
+The high spatiotemporal variability of SMCs and the complex physics that determines their interactions with other ML phenomena, like surface gravity waves and near-inertial waves, render in situ measurements of these processes extremely difficult to obtain.

 Furthermore, current climate models lack the grid resolution and variable forcing components required to adequately represent ML physics, making it one of the greatest uncertainties in climate projections.